adobe/asset-share-commons/_pages/getting-started/upgrade/index.md

 ---
 layout: doc-page
-title: Upgrade to Asset Share Commons 2.0
+title: Upgrading to Asset Share Commons
 ---

-This is an abridged guide to upgrading from Asset Share Commons 1.x to Asset Share Commons 2.0.
+This is an abridged guide to upgrading from Asset Share Commons 1.x to Asset Share Commons 2.0.0+ (please upgrade to latest release, {{ site.data.asc.version }}).

 Details of this can be found through the rest of the Getting Started section.